Mmdhastam1/PwrShell-MSG/README.md

 Make sure that PowerShell Execution Policy allows Executing the Scripts on the Clients.(RemoteSigned or Bypass)

 2.Remote PowerShell + AD:
-You can Take all of PC names from Active Directory and Execute the script on all of them :
+You can Take all of PC names from Active Directory and Execute the script on all of them The script is placed in "Remote PowerShell + AD:" file.

 Save it as a .ps1 file and beware of this :